Gurriel homers twice, Blue Jays snap skid, beat Royals 6-2

+TORONTO (AP) — Just over a month ago, Toronto Blue Jays outfielder Lourdes Gurriel Jr. was toiling in Triple-A after being demoted in mid-April.

+Since returning to Toronto on May 24, he’s leading the major leagues in home runs.

-TORONTO (AP) — Eric Sogard hit a tiebreaking home run in the seventh inning, Lourdes Gurriel Jr. homered twice for his second straight multi-homer game and the Toronto Blue Jays snapped a three-game losing streak with a 6-2 win over the Kansas City Royals on Friday.
+Eric Sogard hit a tiebreaking homer in the seventh inning, Gurriel Jr. homered twice for his second straight multi-homer game and the Blue Jays snapped a three-game losing streak with a 6-2 win over the Kansas City Royals on Friday.

 Randal Grichuk added a two-run homer for Toronto, which won its second straight at home following a seven-game losing streak.